 - 101. As a rule, the more in situ construction, the more complex the task and the longer the duration of activity in the vicinity of a watercourse crossing, the greater is the risk of a hazardous or pollution incident arising.
 Thus, "constructability" is a relevant factor to consider when selecting the type of stream crossing solution. - 102.
 For example, it may be possible to span a 3m stream using either a rectangular culvert or conventional abutment bridge.
 A bridge may take weeks to construct and involve in-situ concrete pours and require a temporary crossing to facilitate work at both sides.
 A bridging culvert could be put in place within days and, with bed reinstatement, it would appear no different from the bridge option.
-Thus, where there are competing options it would be prudent to evaluate all forms of risk during the construction and operational phase of the structure and not just the status of the structure when completed. - In addition to the cross-sectional geometry of the watercourse, geotechnical factors also have an influence on constructability.
-The practicalities of excavation for foundations or bed preparation would depend upon the surrounding material being 'hard' and 'soft'.
-If the bed or banks would require heavy percussion hammering, drilling, blasting etc. then the material is 'hard'.
-Where the bed can be excavated by hand or excavator then the material is 'soft', which may include rock that is weathered or weak.
-In either case it is assumed that the bed rock can be broken out to a depth sufficient to allow the normal 200mm of granular bedding on which to lay precast concrete units where this is the chosen option. - 104.
+Thus, where there are competing options it would be prudent to evaluate all forms of risk during the construction and operational phase of the structure and not just the status of the structure when completed. - 103.
 In the schedule of individual stream crossings an indication has been given as to what is considered to be the most appropriate crossing type.
 This is generally based on the selection matrix in Table A5; however, this is intended as guidance only.
 On occasions specific channel characteristics or local morphology may suggest some variation on the selection table is more appropriate.
-For example, the table may suggest a single circular culvert, but due to topographic considerations multiple circular culverts may be more appropriate. - 105.
+For example, the table may suggest a single circular culvert, but due to topographic considerations multiple circular culverts may be more appropriate. - 104.
 A particular issue that may arise with small / ephemeral water courses is that the channel is ill-defined and on the day of the site inspection an optimum position for the culvert is unclear.
 These conditions are most likely to arise on small headwater streams that are unmarked on the OS 1:50,000 scale maps or in areas containing peat haggs.
-In these cases, it is anticipated that further observations would be made closer to the construction period.
-Also, some ditching or realignment immediately upstream may be necessary to convey flows towards the culvert to minimise ponding upstream of the crossing point. - 106.
+In these cases, it is anticipated that further observations would be made closer to the construction period. - 105.
 A further issue to consider, in some instances, would be the provision of temporary crossings, perhaps to facilitate the construction of the permanent crossing or for some other purpose of limited duration.
 In these circumstances ecological provision to a lower standard may be inevitable although, as this would be temporary and perhaps seasonally phased, the actual impact may be negligible.